nextstepman/katakoda-scenarios/cloud-native-servicemesh/step3.md

 `kubectl port-forward $(kubectl get pod -l app=front-end -ojsonpath='{.items[0].metadata.name}') 8079:8079 &> /dev/null &`{{execute}}

-And run socat to make that accessible from the outside
+And run socat to make that accessible from the outside, as kubectl port-forward only exposes locally.

 `socat TCP-LISTEN:18079,fork TCP:127.0.0.1:8079 &> /dev/null &`{{execute}}

-Open this link to access the browser
+Open this link to access the sock-shop in a browser

 https://[[HOST_SUBDOMAIN]]-18079-[[KATACODA_HOST]].environments.katacoda.com/